Introduction

 The CIX Flight Planner

 You should have used this program at least twice by now.
-Remember you can find it at: -
+Remember you can find it on the club website

 So you can do your own flight plan back to Sleap.
 It is simple enough.
 Put “Liverpool” in the From field and 'Chester' in the first 'To' field in the Outbound table.
 You only need to enter 'Sleap' for the second row 'To' location because you won't need any other waypoints.